Saint Georges Invitational

-The only relevant thing to know about my decision structure on DAs is that I don't think the aff needs offense to beat a disad -- that is to say, I'm more prone than most judges to assess minimal ("zero") risk based on defense.
-This is especially true when bad evidence is pointed out as bad.
-I can be convinced by analysis that there is always a risk of a DA in spite of a lost argument, but in the absence of that analysis I do not really care about how strong your link is if you straight up lost the no impact.
+I'm more prone than most judges to assess minimal ("zero") risk based on defense, especially true when bad evidence is pointed out as bad.
+I can be convinced by analysis that there is always a risk of a DA in spite of a lost argument, but in the absence of that analysis I do not really care about how strong your impact is if you straight up lost the link.

 I think that research is a core part of debate as an activity, and good counterplan strategy goes hand-in-hand with that.
 The risk of the net benefit the neg must win is inversely proportional to how good the counterplan is.
 Generic PICs are more vulnerable to perms and solvency deficits so they carry a much higher threshhold burden on the net benefit.
 PICs with specific solvency advocates or highly specific net benefits are devastating and one of the ways that debate rewards research and how debate equalizes aff side bias.
 Agent and process counterplans are similarly better when the neg can present a nuanced argument for why one agent/process is better than the aff's for a specific plan.

 Superior solvency for aff impacts can be a sufficient net benefit for me to vote on the CP (either because of a conceded aff-only case take-out or turn, or because the CP solves better) so long as there's a reason to reject the perm.